zokradonh/kopano-docker/README.md

 #### Why is my compose override file ignored?

 This project uses the `COMPOSE_FILE` environment variable to allow users to override the ports exposed by each container (for example when using a different front facing proxy).
-When using a `docker-compose.override.yml` file make sure this is included in this variable in `.env`.
+When using a `docker-compose.override.yml` file make sure this is included in this variable in the `.env` file.
 For example like this:

 ```
 COMPOSE_FILE=docker-compose.yml:docker-compose.portmapping.yml:docker-compose.override.yml